cognaiger/BombermanPlus/README.md

 </div>

 <div style="text-align:justify">
-This is our game project for our final lab in our Object-Oriented Programming course in semester 2 (2020 - 2021).
+This is our game project for our Object-Oriented Programming course.
 Bomberman is an individual game that does not require players have excellent skills or advanced technology.
 It's a straightforward game that may be enjoyed by people of all ages.
 As a result of all of these factors, we developed a program that is user-friendly and assists users in having the greatest possible experiences.
 So, what are we waiting for?
 Let the story begin!
 </div>

 ### Team Members :couplekiss_man_man: